Undergraduate Admissions

 An application for admission is available online at https://admissions.fsu.edu/.
 When applying for admission, the Federal Privacy Act of 1974 allows colleges and universities to require the disclosure of social security numbers for the purpose of identification and verification of student records, including registration, financial aid, and academic records, and for verification of identity in connection with the provisions of its services.
 The University does not use social security numbers for student identification; instead, the University assigns a unique Florida State University student identification number.

-The Office of Admissions encourages first-year college students who are Florida residents for tuition purposes to apply for Early Action and to submit a complete application by October 15 for an admission decision on December 14.
-Regular decision for Florida residents and non-Florida residents has a December 1 deadline with an admission decision on February 15.
-March 1 is the final application deadline and rolling admissions decisions starting in early April.
+The Office of Admissions encourages first-year college students who are Florida residents for tuition purposes to apply for Early Action and to submit a complete application by October 15 for an admission decision on December 12.
+Regular decision for Florida residents and non-Florida residents has a December 1 deadline with an admission decision on February 13.
+March 1 is the final application deadline and rolling admissions decisions will be made available starting in early April.
 An application cannot be submitted earlier than one year prior to the term for admission is desired.
 In addition, the University reserves the right to close admission earlier than the published deadline(s), and/or increase requirements, if warranted by enrollment limitations and the number and quality of applications.

 The Office of Admissions will post all decisions electronically on the Application Status Check, an applicant's private account created at the time of application.
 Admission is for a specific term, and if the student is unable to enroll for the term indicated on the Application Status Check, the Office of Admissions should be notified immediately.
 If a transfer student wishes to be considered for a different term, the student must submit a new application, an application fee, and updated official transcript(s).
 A change in terms will result in a re-evaluation of the application.
 The applicant should not assume that admission will automatically be granted when requesting a term change.